pashandor789/serenedb/BUILD.md

 ninja
 ```

 ## Launch

-Now you can launch serenedb:
+Now you can launch serened binary:

 ```
 # from the root of the repository